Hexasulfur: Nomenclature

+The most common name for the compound is "hexasulfur".

-The name hexasulfur is the most commonly used and preferred IUPAC name and is constructed according to the compositional nomenclature, and cyclohexasulfane.
-It is also the final member of the thiane heterocyclic series, where every carbon atom is substituted with a sulfur atom, thus the systematic name hexathiane, a valid IUPAC name, is constructed according to the substitutive nomenclature.
-Another valid IUPAC systematic name cyclo-hexasulfur is constructed according to the additive nomenclature.
+The preferred IUPAC name, cyclohexasulfane, is constructed according to compositional nomenclature.

+Hexasulfur is the final member of the thiane heterocyclic series, in which every carbon atom is substituted with a sulfur atom, giving the systematic name "hexathiane", a valid IUPAC name using substitutive nomenclature.

+Another valid IUPAC systematic name, cyclo-hexasulfur, is constructed using additive nomenclature.

 Structure

-This chemical consists of rings of 6 sulfur atoms.
+Hexasulfur consists of rings of six sulfur atoms.
 It is thus a simple cyclosulfane and an allotrope of sulfur.
 Hexasulfur adopts a chair configuration similar to that of cyclohexane, with bond angles of 102.2°.
 The sulfur atoms are equivalent.

+Preparation

+A method of preparation involves the reaction of a polysulfane with sulfur monochloride: